 Indiana Campus Compact Campus Liaisons

-Each year all Indiana Campus Compact Presidents and Chancellors appoint liaisons who serve as the main point of contact between their campuses and Indiana Campus Compact (ICC).
+Each year, Indiana Campus Compact Presidents and Chancellors appoint liaisons who serve as the main point of contact between their campuses and Indiana Campus Compact (ICC).

 We ask that each campus fill the following appointments:

 - Community Engagement Professional (CEP) – is the primary, ground-level point of contact for Indiana Campus Compact.
 The CEP can be a faculty or staff member who works with, and is in regular contact with, administrators, faculty, and professional staff.
 This person is able to pass along information from ICC about partnership benefits (grants, scholarships, events, trainings, and resources) to administrators, faculty, and staff.
 The CEP also serves as the primary contact for Campus Compact’s national office, and will receive occasional communication directly from them about national initiatives.

 - Faculty Liaison (FAC) – is the primary contact for faculty.
 The FAC can be a faculty or staff member who works with, and is in regular contact with faculty.
 This person is able to pass along information from ICC about partnership benefits (grants, scholarships, events, trainings, course development, and resources) to departments and faculty.

 - Student Development Liaison (SD) – is the primary contact for students.
 The SD can be a staff or faculty member (NOT a student) who works with, and is in regular contact with student groups and students.
 This person is able to pass along the information from ICC about partnership benefits (grants, scholarships, events, trainings, and resources) to students and student groups.